wp-plugins/nearby-now/readme.txt

 Tags: location, reviews, check-ins, servicepro Requires at least: 2.0.2
 Tested up to: 3.6.0
-Stable tag: 1.2.0
+Stable tag: 1.3.0

-The Nearby Now Plugin allows you to display your reviews and check-in locations and photos, along with your service area heat-map on any blog post or web page via a short code.
+The Nearby Now Plugin allows you to display your good customer reviews, check-in locations and photos, and a service area heat-map on any blog post or web page via a short code.
+We've also introduced [Audio Testimonials](http://servicepros.nearbynow.co/introducing-audio-testimonials/), a simple way to display an audio playlist of your great customer feedback.

 == Description ==

-[Nearby Now](http://www.nearbynow.co) for Wordpress is an awesome way to add your live Nearby Now reviews and check-ins, along with an eye-catching interactive service area heat-map to your website.
-The plugin can be displayed in three ways:
+[Nearby Now](http://www.nearbynow.co) for Wordpress is an awesome way to add your real-time Nearby Now reviews and check-ins, along with an eye-catching interactive service area heat-map to your website.
+The plugin can be displayed in five ways:

 ###Service Area and Reviews Combination Map